Santosh201994/Automobile-EDA-Project/README.md

 - Data visualisations
 - EDA on findings

-## &#10064;Contributors Info:
-> *Anyone can use the dataset to create further data analysis|visualistaions and to look at different views and scope of dataset

-- Original Dataset can be found <a href="https://github.com/warsab/EDA_Automobiles/blob/main/automobile.txt">HERE</a>
-- Raw Data is can be found within the Jupyter notebook for the project
-- Pyt# Automobile_EDA_PROJECT
-Automobile exploratory data analysis

 #### &#10148; Summary:
 `This dataset is a general overview of automobile manufacturers and the features that accompany them.`